The EBLIDA SDG European House

 EBLIDA tools are those we have created, like the EBLIDA Matrix, and those we wish to promote in the near future.

-EBLIDA services consist of didactic material [in preparation], policy documents and charts ( EU Public libraries and Academic Libraries) which EBLIDA or other organisations have prepared or are preparing.
+EBLIDA services consist of didactic material, policy documents and charts (SDG-KIK, for instance) which EBLIDA or other organisations have prepared or are preparing.